eleven-am/pondLive/go/docs/diagnostics.md

    etc.).
 Each entry includes timestamp, severity (info/warn/error), message, and `ErrorDetails`.
 4. **Overlay** – When `options.debug` is true, `recordDiagnostic` triggers
-   `renderErrorOverlay`, which highlights diagnostics by severity and can show extra context (component ID/path) so devs can click through to the failing component.
+   `renderErrorOverlay`, which highlights diagnostics by severity and uses the streamed metadata (component IDs, scope, suggestion) to offer contextual
+   actions:
+   - View metadata/stack traces to understand the failure.
+   - Click **Reset component** (visible when `componentId` is present) to send a `{t:"routerReset", componentId}` control message that refreshes only the affected outlet subtree.
+   - Use **Retry render** / **Clear** / **Close** controls for broader recovery.
 5. **Resume handshake** – On reconnect, buffered diagnostics from `defaultDiagnosticHistory` are replayed so developers see what happened while disconnected.